 To update an existing connection, click the connection name to open it, and then click to edit.

-- In the Connection Basics tab, select Enabled to enable the connection.
+Select the Enabled checkbox to enable the LDAP connection.

 - Maximize the Advanced window and review or update the advanced settings.

 Enter the number of seconds to wait before aborting attempts to connect to the LDAP server.
 The default value is 20 seconds.

 Enter the distinguished name of the search base for retrieving users.